JakeAMarq/MessagingApp/README.md

 # Messaging App

-Hi!
-My name's Jake Marquardt and this is an android application where users can chat with their friends.
-I'm making it as a side project for my resume/portfolio so I don't have any plans to put it on the Google Play Store at the moment, but I will provide the APK here once I have the minimum functionality that I'd like to have in my first version.
+This is an Android application that allows users to instant message one another.
+This is just a side project for my resume/portfolio so I don't have any plans to put it on the Play Store at the moment, but I'll eventually provide the APK here.

 (Note: Instructions in this document on how to perform certain functions within the app may be outdated at times as I'm making rapid changes)